rdpstaff/Xander_assembler/README.md

 ### Xander Assembly Steps

-some steps steps can be run in parallel as suggested below
+Some steps steps can be run in parallel as suggested below

 1. Build de Brujin graph
 ```
 * Input: read files